Google SERP Scraper — AI Mode, Shopping, Local | $2/1K pages

 Share

-Scrape Google Search results (SERP) into clean, structured JSON — organic results, ads, People Also Ask, knowledge panel, top stories, inline videos, shopping products, local pack businesses, AI Overview, AI Mode, related & "people also search for" suggestions.
+Scrape Google Search results (SERP) into clean, structured JSON — organic results, People Also Ask, knowledge panel, and related searches.
 Built to keep working when Google changes its HTML, and honest about what it returns.

 ⚙️ Unofficial scraper of publicly available Google Search results.
 Not affiliated with or endorsed by Google.